 The term God has made a tremendous mark on society.
 No other word has created such division and sparked such violence.
-Speaking or making jokes about God would be a severe crime in some cultures.
-It is against the law in some cultures to draw a picture of their imaginary friend.
+In some cultures, speaking or making jokes about God would be a severe crime.
+In some cultures, it is against the law to draw a picture of their imaginary friend.
 Speaking of God as a metaphor or analogy for the transcendent is taboo.

 “Religions are, by definition, metaphors, after all: God is a dream, a hope, a woman, an ironist, a father, a city, a house of many rooms, a watchmaker who left his prize chronometer in the desert, someone who loves you — even, perhaps, against all evidence, a celestial being whose only interest is to make sure your football team, army, business, or marriage thrives, prospers, and triumphs over all opposition. — Neil Gaiman

-Still, the question remains; are gods metaphors created to describe forces we do not understand, or do they exist as some living entity?
-Historically, when bad things happen, it’s because God allowed it.
+Still, the question remains; are gods metaphors created to describe forces we do not understand or do they exist as some living entity?
+Historically, when bad things happen, it’s because God allowed them.
 The insurance industry calls natural disasters like floods, hurricanes, and tornadoes “acts of God.”